wentam/bottom-bracket/notes/design.md

 * reader macros
 * symbol macros
 * sections?
+* array data type option 3: pointery.
+Probably doing it this way.
+* need a way to define helper functions available to macros at macroexpand time

 TODO: we've been assuming the array deliminators are '(' and ')'.
 Could we instead allow the user to choose what chars they want at compile time?